 Fig. 11 – The vintage Yuebei pattern sheet from a Singaporean idol shop (larger version).
 Original photograph by Keith Stevens.
 Fig. 12 – The Yuebei general image (larger version).
 It was posted by an Indonesian Daoist priest of the Quanzhen school on Facebook.

-Yuebei xing (月孛星, “Moon Comet Star”) briefly appears in chapter 17 of Journey to the South (Nanyouji, 南遊記, 17th-century) as the Monkey King’s monstrous daughter who uses a magic skull weapon to curse a rogue immortal.
+Yuebei xing (月孛星, “Moon Comet Star”) briefly appears in chapter 17 of Journey to the South (Nanyouji, 南遊記, c.
+1570s-1580s) as the Monkey King’s monstrous daughter who uses a magic skull weapon to curse a rogue immortal.
 The demoness is based on a shadowy planetary deity from East Asian astrology that represents the lunar apogee.
 Xixia dynasty art and the Yuan-Ming Secret Practice scripture depict this deity having two forms, a lightly clad or even topless human-female with red clothing and long, disheveled hair, or a green-skinned, red-bearded yaksha-male.
 Both of these forms are sometimes depicted wielding a sword and a disembodied head.

 The yaksha-male Yuebei xing surprisingly shares iconography with Arabo-Persian depictions of al-Mirrīkh (Mars), who is also represented as a bearded figure wielding a sword and head.
 Carboni (Carboni & MET, 1997) suggests that the Middle Eastern iconography is related to the constellation of Perseus (a.k.a.
 “Bearer of the Demon’s Head”) in which he holds the head of Medusa.
 This is interesting as the head held by the human-female figure is called a “drought demon” in the Secret Practice.
 This suggests a possible connection between the literary Yuebei xing’s skull and the deadly Gorgon.